Dipole Anisotropy in Gravitational Wave Source Distribution: Conclusions

 \section{Conclusions}

 The search for dipole anisotropy in large scale structures is turning out to be very interesting due to results obtained by radio \cite{Singal:2011,Gibelyou:2012,Rubart:2013,tiwari2015} and infrared surveys \cite{Secrest:2020}.
 Both show a significant deviation from the amplitude expected on the basis of the CMB dipole while the direction is found to be in reasonable agreement.
 Such a trend has raised the possibility that the Universe might be intrinsically anisotropic and has lead to considerable theoretical effort \citep{Perivolaropoulos:2021}.
 The GW observations open up a new and independent domain to test this phenomenon.
 Here we have determined the signal of dipole anisotropy in the GW observations predicted due to our velocity with respect to the cosmic frame of rest.
 We considered three different observables, the number counts, the number counts weighted by mass (also called mass intensity) and the mean mass per source.
 We assume a functional form for the mass dependence of the number count distribution and extract the parameters of this function directly from data.
-We find that all the three observables acquire a significant dipole anisotropy due to our local motion, which can be tested reliably once a sufficiently large sample of GW becomes available.
+We find that all three observables acquire a significant dipole anisotropy due to our local motion, which can be tested reliably once a sufficiently large sample of GW becomes available.

 In order to illustrate our procedure, we have also analysed the available data in order to determine whether the mean mass per source shows any deviation in the two opposite hemispheres in the direction of the CMB dipole.
-We find a very strong signal of anisotropy with the sample in the direction of the CMB dipole showing a much larger value in comparison to the opposite direction.
-Furthermore, the observed trend is opposite to that predicted on the basis of local motion.
-The data sample is currently very small and considerable more data is required to understand the reason for this trend.
-We look forward to a more detailed study of this phenomenon with future data.
+We find that the sample is consistent with isotropy.
+The data sample is currently very small and considerably more data is required to determine the signal of local motion.
+The signal is within the reach of future gravitational wave observatories and we look forward to a more detailed study of this phenomenon with future data.